Best Cheap Health Insurance in Ohio (2025)

 Bronze plans pay for about 60% of your medical care.

-Bronze and Catastrophic plans have the cheapest rates but the highest deductibles, coinsurance and copays.
+Bronze and Catastrophic plans have the cheapest quotes but the highest deductibles, coinsurance and copays.
 That means you have to pay more when you get medical care.

 You can only buy a Catastrophic plan if you are under 30 or meet other requirements.
 And Catastrophic plans don't qualify for Obamacare tax credits, also called subsidies, so you won't be able to lower your monthly rate based on your income.

-Cheap or free health insurance in Ohio for those with low incomes
+Cheap or free health insurance plans in Ohio for those with low incomes

 Medicaid and Cost-Sharing Reductions are two programs that can help make medical care more affordable when you have a low income.